bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

-GNU screen is running the entire time so you can scroll between windows to view system status, logs and a command line by using standard GNU screen keys (ctrl-a space or ctrl-a backspace to move forward/backwards)
+GNU screen is running the entire time so you can scroll between windows to view system status, logs and a command line by using standard GNU screen keys (CTRL-A space or CTRL-A backspace to move forward/backwards)

 If at any stage you see any error messages such as